SnehPhilip/LLMCustomTextGenerate/README.md

     The "transformation" happens through Three Pillars of its Design

-    Self-Attention: This allows the model to "attend" to different words in a sentence to understand their relationship.
+    # Self-Attention: This allows the model to "attend" to different words in a sentence to understand their relationship.
 It transforms raw words into context-aware        representations.
 For example, in "The bank of the river," the word "bank" is transformed into a geographical concept rather than a financial one.

-    Parallelization: Older models (RNNs) were like a person reading a book one word at a time.
+    # Parallelization: Older models (RNNs) were like a person reading a book one word at a time.
 A Transformer is like a person looking at the entire page at once.
 This architectural shift allows it to transform data much faster during training.

-    Positional Encoding: Since it looks at everything at once, it needs a way to remember word order.
+    # Positional Encoding: Since it looks at everything at once, it needs a way to remember word order.
 It transforms each word by adding a mathematical "signature"         that indicates its position in the sentence.

 ### Attention mechanism

-    how they use the "Attention" mechanism to process information.
+    How they use the "Attention" mechanism to process information.?
     Encoder-only (BERT), Decoder-only (GPT), and Encoder-Decoder (T5) models?

     While all three are built on the Transformer architecture, they differ in how they use the "Attention" mechanism to process information.